 “Agreement” means this Data Processing Agreement and all schedules (if any);

-“Data Controller Personal Data” means any Personal Data Processed by Data Processor on behalf of the Data Controller pursuant to or in connection with the Service Agreement and this Agreement;
+“Data Controller Personal Data” means any Personal Data Processed by Data Processor on behalf of Data Controller pursuant to or in connection with the Service Agreement and this Agreement;

 “Processing” means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;

 “Data Protection Laws” means the GDPR and, to the extent applicable, the data protection or privacy laws of any country;